spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### tuple&lt;IMAGE, int, int&gt; create_image(string path)

 Create image from file.
 Returns a tuple containing id, width and height.
+Depending on the image size, this can take a moment, preferably don't create them dynamically, rather create all you need in global scope so it will load them as soon as the game starts

 ### disable_floor_embeds